What Bit Me? The Ultimate Bug ID Guide

 As regular readers of this blog will know, I’m a big fan of bees!
 In addition to giving us honey, which they’ve done for millennia, bees are essential to agriculture because of their activities as pollinators.
 Without them we’d be lost!
 However, bees can sting, just like their relatives, wasps and hornets.
 So, I sympathize with those of you who don’t share my enthusiasm.
 If you’re stung by a bee its barbed stinger will remain lodged in your skin.
 You should remove it as soon as possible, especially since the stinger can release venom for anywhere up to a minute after the bee has stung you.
 This is not true for wasps and hornets.
 They are able to sting you and retract their stingers without harming themselves.
 Alas, bees die after stinging you.

-Sting sites will therefore look different according to which of these types of insects have attacked you, and your reaction will, again, depend on the species and your own particular sensitivity to such stings.
+Sting sites will therefore look different according to which of these types of insects have attacked you, and your reaction will depend both on the species and your own particular sensitivity to such stings.
 Medical experts divide reaction types into three: mild, moderate, and severe.

 Levels of Bee Sting Reactions

-MILD REACTION: You will see a red welt and cause slight swelling at the sting site.
+MILD REACTION: You will see a red welt and slight swelling at the sting site.

 SEVERE REACTION: For people with an allergy, a bee sting can quickly lead to anaphylaxis, which is potentially life-threatening and requires emergency treatment.
 Signs and symptoms of anaphylaxis include: Hives and itching; difficulty breathing, swelling of the throat and/or tongue; a weak or rapid pulse; nausea, vomiting or diarrhea; and loss of consciousness.